Table of Contents

 As a newbie website, the first milestone is acquiring 1 million users in organic traffic.
 Some websites that meticulously use SEO tactics can do it faster, while some that ad-libbed took a little longer.
 So what are the factors that you need to reach the coveted mark of 1 million organic traffic?
+And how to improve blog SEO?
 Read on.

 1. Nail your keyword research

 Keywords are essential when content is being created.
 Not only do they help the content rank, but they also help answer queries that people have been asking Google.
 This is an important blog optimization tip.

 Here are a few types of keywords to know about: